onnx/onnx-docker/onnx-base/README.md

-# ONNX Developer Docker Container
+# ONNX Base Docker Container

 ## About

-This tool enables new users to get started with a published ONNX package from PyPi in a lightweight Linux-based image without worrying about dependencies.
+This image enables new users to get started with a published ONNX package from PyPi in a lightweight Linux-based image without worrying about dependencies.

 ## Usage